 The Goldman Sachs Group is a leading global investment banking, securities and investment management firm that provides a wide range of financial services to a substantial and diversified client base that includes corporations, financial institutions, governments and individuals.

-The Goldman Sachs Scholarship for Excellence (SFE) is awarded to students who embody business principles, which are fundamental to long-term success and set the standard for what the company does.
+Lyles was also a recipient of the The Goldman Sachs Scholarship for Excellence (SFE).
+The annual scholarship is awarded to students who embody business principles, which are fundamental to long-term success and set the standard for what the company does.
 Prior to beginning her summer internship, Lyles received the $15,000 SFE toward her tuition and academic expenses.

-“When I arrived in New York, I changed clothes and gave my luggage to the concierge,” says Lyles.
-“The concierge misplaced my luggage in one of their 472 rooms so I ended up going to Goldman Sachs dressed in flip-flops, tights and a tank top but it turned out okay because I came out with an internship.”
+“When I arrived in New York, I gave my luggage to the concierge at my hotel,” says Lyles.
+“Shortly after, I was informed that my luggage had been misplaced in one of the hotels 472 rooms; so I ended up going to Goldman Sachs dressed in flip-flops, tights and a tank top.
+I was fortunate to walk away with a paid internship.”

 She was encouraged to apply for the opportunity by her mentor, Christian Varnado, COB alumnus and assistant vice president/wholesale loan services credit analysis manager for Wells Fargo.
-“He hears about a lot of different opportunities from his colleagues so when he saw this one, he sent me the link saying, ‘Hey, sign up for this now’,” says Lyles.
+“He hears about a lot of different opportunities from his colleagues, so when he saw this one, he sent me the link saying, ‘Hey, sign up for this now’.”

 “It is my hope that Gabrielle acquires a foundation of knowledge and exposure that will pay dividends for her well after the conclusion of this internship,” says Varnado.
 “Internal audit is a very critical function in any organization so her experience at the world’s most revered investment bank is indeed a stamp of approval for her impending career.”